 - Costs associated with course or program re-design to incorporate experiential learning into courses or academic programs may be eligible for a grant in aid from the Curriculum Innovation Fund.
 Funding for projects that involve undergraduate research initiatives will be coordinated, where appropriate, with the Office of the Vice-President Research.
 Funding for projects that involve community outreach or community-engaged learning will be coordinated with the Office of Outreach and Engagement.

 For a list of past recipients and links to any publications about their projects, click the link below:

 How to apply

 Academic units wishing to pursue project support and funding will submit a proposal of 1-2 pages outlining the project idea.
-These proposals may be submitted to the ULC at any time.
+These proposals may be submitted to the GMCTE at any time.
 In the case of a complex idea or larger funding requirements, we may request a more comprehensive proposal.
 The Teaching Innovation Committee will judge the more detailed, comprehensive proposals, and successful proposals will receive funding to offset student costs or to pay student salaries.

 The initial proposal should include: